wp-plugins/yith-woocommerce-zoom-magnifier/README.txt

 * Go to Support > Get Support

 Here we provide support, not on wordpress.org were, usually we do not read topics.
 It's better to follow us or write on our forum!

+== Installation ==

+1. Unzip the downloaded zip file.
+2. Upload the plugin folder into the `wp-content/plugins/` directory of your WordPress site.
+3. Activate `YITH WooCommerce Zoom Magnifier` from Plugins page

 == Frequently Asked Questions ==